Veer1498/BookStoreApp/README.md

 # BookStoreApp

 Created By: Veer
+This is for FrontEnd of Book Store App <br>

-It consists of whole Frontend Side Logics and Page Responses.
+It consists of whole Frontend Side Logics and Page Responses.<br>
 The Service controls calling HTTP Requests in Backend and doing CRUD Operations in DataBase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.